pytbyte/alx-interview/0x07-rotate_2d_matrix/README.md

 * Understanding the concept of transposing a matrix (swapping rows and columns).
 * Implementing matrix transposition as a step in the rotation process.
-* Reversing Rows in a Matrix:
+# Reversing Rows in a Matrix:

 * Manipulating rows of a matrix by reversing their order as part of the rotation process.
 # Nested Loops:

 * Using nested loops to iterate through 2D data structures like matrices.
-* Mo
+* Modifying elements within nested loops to achieve the desired rotation.